This program is organized by Duke staff in collaboration with DukeEngage.

 Meals: Students will be given a stipend to cover the costs of meals.
 They will be able to purchase groceries on a regular basis.
 While on campus, students tend to cook most of their own meals or eat in one of the on-/off-campus restaurants.
 Most students bring a self-packed lunch to the community partner site.
 Program staff will also provide the weekly group meal and occasional snacks for reflection sessions.
 In general, there will be a broad selection and availability of food options and plenty of opportunities for students enjoy the famous New Orleans cuisine.

 Communication: Wireless access is available in all academic buildings and residence halls on campus.
-It is recommended that students bring a laptop to New Orleans, and some students may be asked to bring their laptops to their service placement.
+It is recommended that students bring a laptop and cell phone to New Orleans, and some students may be asked to bring a laptop to their service placement.
 Also, program leaders utilize cell phones, email, and text messaging to assist in coordinating the weekly calendar with students.

 Transportation: Students will be expected mostly to use the New Orleans RTA for their travel needs, especially during service hours to and from the service placement sites.
 DukeEngage will provide an unlimited transit pass to facilitate this need.
 Some students will be able to walk to their placements sites or will be driven daily by DukeEngage staff, while the majority will commute via public transportation.
 Commuting to placement sites may take from 10 mins up to an hour, based on the location and mode of transit.
 Most program events will be accessible by public transit.
 As needed, DukeEngage will also provide transportation for enrichment/immersion.
 Staff will coordinate transportation to group service activities and the grocery store.
 During non-work hours, students have access to the streetcar and bus, a convenient method of travel from Loyola to various points of interest.
 Students may bring personal vehicles, although this is not encouraged.